FFF-hub/socialcredittest/Readme.md

-This thing is designed is such a way, that you can pu your own assets in vis, mus directories and change the nature of this meme test, enjoy.
+This thing is designed is such a way, that you can put your own assets in vis, mus directories and change the nature of this meme test, enjoy.